Skadic/MA_BlockTrees/expose/01_introduction.typ

 There have been implementations of the Rabin-Karp search algorithm which use the GPU #cite("shah_improved_2018", "moeini_parallel_2019"), so acceleration of hashing using the GPU might be possible.
 Alternatively, acceleration using SIMD instructions might also prove efficient.

-Each level in the Block Tree contains a bit vector marking which blocks are leaves and which are internal blocks containing children.
+Each level in the Block Tree contains a bit vector marking which blocks are replaced by pointers and which are internal blocks containing children.
 In addition, for each level the back pointers and corresponding offsets need to be saved.
 An improvement option is the use of parallel vectors and bit vectors which allow parallel writes and reads.